The HyperTexts

 And this is what we have:

-A rakish slated rooftop,
+a rakish slated rooftop,

-The aging tambourine,
+the aging tambourine,

-A page of eggshell foolscap,
+a page of eggshell foolscap,

-A flap of barkentine.
+a flap of barkentine.

 And this is what we lack:

-A farthing saved for madness,
+a penny saved for madness,

-A farthing saved for pain,
+a penny saved for pain,

-A measure for our gladness,
+a measure for our gladness,

-A box to fill with rain.
+a box to fill with rain.

 And this is what we know:

-A summer birth will flourish,
+a summer birth will flourish,

 Orion's stars will shift,

-The love of love will nourish,
+the love of love will nourish,

-The scent of death will drift.
+the scent of death will drift.

-And this is what we don't:
+And this is what we don't know:

-The reason for our living,
+the reason for our living,

-The price we pay for chance,
+the price we pay for chance,

-The sacredness of giving,
+the sacredness of giving,

-The grace of our own dance.
+the grace of our own dance.

 Will O’ the Wisp